michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 ### Finding the Short Code

-I can get all I need from the `event` parameter and I'll return a `302` status to tell the user's browser to redirect to the long URL.
-But first, I need to find the short code and get the long URL.
+First, I needed to find the short code and get the long URL.
 To do that, I created the `getLongUrl` function.
-It takes a path (in this case, the short-code) and finds it in the index we previously setup.
+It takes a path (in this case, the short-code) and finds it in the index I previously set up.

-I perform a little mapping to make it easier to identify the `id` assigned by Fauna for later use and then return the record Fauna found.
-If anything goes wrong I return undefined.
+The `mapResponse` function performs a little mapping to make it easier to identify the `id` assigned by Fauna for later use and then return the record Fauna found.
+If anything goes wrong it returns undefined.

 ```js
 const getLongUrl = async (path) => {